 GM: “I’ll ask,” Hillary nods.
 “Commander’s Palace is great even if you weren’t doing the screening there.”

-“I know, I’d probably be looking forward to the meal as much as the movie if it was somebody else’s baby,” El laughs, his throat feeling garrote-tight.
+Support: “I know, I’d probably be looking forward to the meal as much as the movie if it was somebody else’s baby,” El laughs.
 “How’d you two meet?”